SwapnilSankla/kafka-multi-tenancy/README.md

 ### Why Per-Tenant Application Instances Don't Scale Well
 One naive solution is to deploy a separate instance of your application for each tenant/ group of tenants, with each configured to use a different Kafka cluster.
 While this technically works, it becomes problematic at scale.

-🔁 **Operational Overhead**:

-Managing dozens—or even hundreds—of application instances introduces significant DevOps complexity:
+🔁 **Operational Overhead**: Managing dozens—or even hundreds—of application instances introduces significant DevOps complexity.
   - You’ll need to maintain separate deployments, configurations, and monitoring for each tenant group.
   - CI/CD pipelines become more complex as you must parameterize builds for each tenant group.
   - Troubleshooting or rolling out fixes means repeating the process N times — once for every instance.

-💸 **Resource Inefficiency**:

-Each application instance consumes memory, CPU, and possibly a dedicated container or VM:
+💸 **Resource Inefficiency**: Each application instance consumes memory, CPU, and possibly a dedicated container or VM.
 - This leads to under utilization of system resources, especially for low-traffic tenant groups.
 - Scaling infrastructure per tenant group can lead to increased cloud costs.

 ⚙️ **Limited Flexibility**:
 - Moving a tenant to a different Kafka cluster requires redeployment of the tenant’s app instance with new configuration.
 - Making global changes (e.g., security patches, feature updates) requires coordinating updates across all instances.

 🚧 **Increased Risk of Drift**:
 - With many per-tenant deployments, it’s easy for configurations to drift over time.
 - This can lead to inconsistent behavior across tenants and make debugging more difficult.